Southampton-RSG/2015-09-17-southampton/novice/shell/01-filedir.md

 ---
 > ## Learning Objectives {.objectives}
 >
+> *   Explain the steps in the shell's read-run-print cycle.
 > *   Explain the similarities and differences between a file and a directory.
 > *   Translate an absolute path into a relative path and vice versa.
 > *   Construct absolute and relative paths that identify specific files and directories.
-> *   Explain the steps in the shell's read-run-print cycle.
 > *   Identify the actual command, flags, and filenames in a command-line call.
-> *   Demonstrate the use of tab completion, and explain its advantages.
+> *   Demonstrate the use of tab completion and other key shortcuts and explain their advantages.

 The part of the operating system responsible for managing files and directories is called the **file system**.
 It organizes our data into files,